Positional Games and QBF: A Polished Encoding: Conclusion and Future Work

 Our investigation focused on clause representation and we have yet to extend to non-clausal description languages to \ac{QBF} such as QCIR.

-The insights from our investigation can be applied to translation of other almost-positional games and to planning problems with similar structures.
+The insights from our investigation can be applied to the translation of other almost-positional games and to planning problems with similar structures.
+To the best of our knowledge, the challenge to solve \gamename{Connect4} via QBF (or a related logical reasoning method) with the full board of size $7\times 6$ remains open.

+As a general technique, the translator could analyse the set of winning positions and generate a more compact clausal representation, for instance by introducing variables for common sub-structures.
+Binary Decision Diagrams could help in this process~\cite{Edelkamp11}.

 Although \gamename{Hex} is a positional game, its hypergraph representation is exponential in the board size because it needs to account for all paths between a pair of sides.
 For larger boards one will need an implicit representation of the paths between the two sides, possibly drawing inspiration from existing first-order logic modeling~\cite{BonnetJS2016}.
+Thus, a dedicated \ac{QBF} encoding treating reachability is necessary to deal with medium and large board sizes.
+Exploring the design tradeoffs of such an encoding is a natural avenue for future work.